Mohamed Kallon: International career

 Kallon became the youngest player to ever play for the Leone Stars when he made his senior international debut for Sierra Leone at the age of fifteen in April 1995 against Congo in the 1996 African Cup of Nations qualifier in Freetown, in which he scored the winner.
 At the age of 16, Kallon was the youngest player at the 1996 African Nations cup in South Africa.
 He scored one of his country's two goals as Sierra Leone defeated Burkina Faso 2–1 in their opening group match at the 1996 African Nations Cup, played at the Free State Stadium in Bloemfontein, South Africa.

-Since then, he is the key member of Leone Stars and active at 1998, 2002, 2006 and 2010 World Cup qualification.
-His most recent cap is on 9 February 2011 against Nigeria in a friendly.
+He was a key member of Leone Stars and active at 1998, 2002, 2006 and 2010 World Cup qualification.
 Kallon was the captain of the Sierra Leone national team but quit his captaincy after the team failed to qualify for the 2010 FIFA World Cup and the 2010 African Cup of Nations.

+His last game with Sierra Leone was on 16 June 2012, in the first round of the 2013 CAN qualification.

+Managerial career

+On 12 February 2025, he was appointed manager of Sierra Leone national team by the Sierra Leone Football Association.

+On 3 April 2026, he was dismissed by the Sierra Leone FA three days after a defeat in the penalty shoot out against Azerbaijan in the 2026 FIFA Series, having managed Sierra Leone for seven games with a record of three wins, two draws and two defeats.